yaya2devops/terraform-beginner-bootcamp-2023/journal/week0.md

 > [Go Back.](../README.md)

+The curriculum was gradually developed, using a branch and tag-based approach, and eventually condensed into week-based timeframe, aligning with the designed methodology.

 To make the most of the following architecture, I strongly encourage you to follow the designated numerical branching in [the given order](https://raw.githubusercontent.com/yaya2devops/terraform-beginner-bootcamp-2023/1-semantic-versioning/w0-branches.png).

+If you ever visit my branches, you'll notice that each click reveals distinct content pertaining to the specific technology being taught.
+This is an idea [I first conceived and elaborated on here](https://github.com/yaya2devops/terraform-beginner-bootcamp-2023/issues/27).

 ![Rounded Week Zero Diaram](../assets/1.0.0/week-0-diagram.png)